California LLC San Diego

 • Passing through profits and losses to members, thus avoiding double taxation;

-• Reducing self-employment taxes for shareholders earning wages; and
+• Reducing self-employment taxes for shareholders earning wages (depends upon taxation type selected); and

 • Flexible structuring of management and ownership with minimal formal governance.